Myrarust/Myra-Rust/index.md

 <html>
    <body>
       <p>
          Often times persons who were previously incarcerated commit additional criminal acts after being released from prison.
-Many question, could these additional crimes be prevented?
+Can these additional crimes be prevented?
 This project evaluates the performance of machine learning models to predict recidivism rates based off of demographic information.
 If able to determine who is likely to reoffend, that information could be used to make better decisions at parole release boards or on initial sentence lengths.</p>
    </body>
    <body>
       <h3><a href="https://github.com/Myrarust/Myra-Rust/tree/main/Projects/Statistical%20Analysis%20of%20IVF%20Success%20Rates">Statistical Analysis of IVF Success Rates</a></h3>